 - Better free alternatives – if you want to learn about social media jobs, check out any of the online learning platforms, and you’d do a lot better.
 Just follow the training and take action on what you learn.
 There is a wide range of no-fee freelancing sites and inexpensive courses to select from.

-- Limited earning potential – if you’re struggling to make $4-5 an hour, this may be worth a shot.
+- Limited earning potential – this may be worth a shot if you’re struggling to make $4-5 an hour.
 If not, there are a lot better options available.